-This underdetermined linear system of equations with respect to the unknowns $\mathbf{x}c, \mathbf{z}1, \ldots, \mathbf{z}L$ then can be solved via l_1 -minimization [Naikal et al. 2010].
+This underdetermined linear system of equations with respect to the unknowns $\boldsymbol{x}c, \boldsymbol{z}1, \ldots, \boldsymbol{z}L$ can be then solved via l_1 -minimization [Naikal et al. 2010]:

-$$\min \|\boldsymbol{x}'\|1 \quad \text{subj. to} \quad \boldsymbol{b}' = \boldsymbol{A}' \boldsymbol{x}'. \tag{5}$$
+$$\min \|\boldsymbol{x}'\|1 \quad \text{subj. to} \quad \boldsymbol{b}' = A' \boldsymbol{x}', \tag{5}$$

-Equation (5) can be formulated as a linear programming problem and has stable and efficient numerical solvers [Yang et al. 2010].
+The equation (5) can be formulated as a linear programming problem, and has stable and efficient numerical solvers [Yang et al. 2010].
 Using the JS model, one can flexibly choose different sampling rates (i.e., d/n) determined by the sampling matrix A_i for individual camera channels, and the subset of shared image features together with the innovations are simultaneously decoded without any prior information about the objects and camera locations.

-6.3.
-Experiments
+6.3 Experiments

 In the following, we present experimental results to validate the performance of the JS model under network bandwidth constraints.
-To aid peer evaluation, we have released a public multiple-view image database called the Berkeley Multiview Wireless (BMW) database [Naikal et al. 2010].7 The BMW database consists of multiple-view images of 20 landmark buildings on the campus of University of California, Berkeley, collected by the CITRIC cameras.
-For each building, 16 different vantage points have been selected to measure the 3D appearance of the building.
+To aid peer evaluation, we have released a public multiple-view image database called the Berkeley Multiview Wireless (BMW) database in [Naikal et al. 2010].7 The BMW database consists of multiple-view images of 20 landmark buildings on the campus of University of California, Berkeley, collected by the CITRIC cameras.
+For each building, 16 different vantage points have been selected to measure the 3-D appearance of the building.

 Using the BMW database, we have benchmarked the performance of the distributed object recognition system shown in Figure 11 (more detail presented in [Naikal et al. 2010]).
-We design two testing scenarios to evaluate the performance of the distributed recognition scheme, namely, the small-baseline and the large-baseline scenarios.
+We design two testing scenarios to evaluate the performance of the distributed recognition scheme, namely, the small-baseline and the largebaseline scenarios.
 In the small-baseline scenario, images captured concurrently from multiple cameras at one vantage point are used to determine the object category.
 In the large-baseline scenario, images captured from one to three different vantage points are randomly chosen from the same testing category for recognition.
-In all the experiments, the query histograms are projected from 10,000-D space via random projection to lower projection dimensions ranging from 1,000 to 9,000 using the encoding function of Equation (3).
+In all the experiments, the query histograms are projected from 10,000-D space via random projection to lower projection dimensions ranging from 1000 to 9000 using the encoding function (3).